theonekeyg/test-task-1inch/README.md

 **3.** The response time of `/gasPrice` should be not more than 50ms.

 **A:** To achieve this latency, solution could not afford to make RPC request during gas price resolution.
 Instead solution implements background polling of gas price and caches the results.
 When `/gasPrice` is called, it returns cached value.
 The response time I get locally is ~14ms.
-To reproduce the result, start the app with `pnpm run start:prod` and run `pnpm checkGasPriceResponseTime`.
+To reproduce the result, start the app with `pnpm run start:prod` and run designated benchmark `pnpm checkGasPriceResponseTime`.

 ## Project setup